 STEM Study

 ECU is a massive supporter of studies in STEM.
-We offer an exciting range of courses that prepare students for the future by building their STEM skills.
+And with an increasing number of jobs requiring creative thinking, problem solving and collaboration, supported by knowledge of subjects in science, technology, engineering and mathematics, we'll prepare you for the future by building your STEM skills.

 Why study at ECU?